fluxninja/aperture/docs/content/architecture/architecture.md

-The controller uses declarative policies, expressed as a control circuit, to analyze the collected metrics and make decisions on load shedding, flow control, and auto-scaling to ensure that the application operates within the specified SLOs.
+The controller uses declarative policies, expressed as a control circuit, to analyze the collected metrics and make decisions on load shedding, flow control, and auto scaling to ensure that the application operates within the specified SLOs.
 The controller's policies are based on the principles of Observability-driven closed-loop automation, which continuously track deviations from service-level objectives (SLOs) and calculate recovery or escalation